InsertKoinIO/koin/docs/reference/koin-core/extension-manager.md

 title: Extension Manager
 ---

-Here is a brief description of `KoinExtension` manager, deidcated to add new features inside Koin framework.
+Here is a brief description of `KoinExtension` manager, dedicated to adding new features inside the Koin framework.

 ## Defining an extension

-A Koin extension consist in having a class inhereting from `KoinExtension` interface:
+A Koin extension consists of having a class inherit from the `KoinExtension` interface:

 ```kotlin
 interface KoinExtension {